icecube/simweights/docs/spatial.rst

 Due to the necessity to produce high CORSIKA statistics corsika-reader needs to use the most efficient method of generating primaries.
 This means generating events on the smallest surface that encompasses all events which would trigger the detector.
-A cylinder with a vertical axis is suffient for the geometry of IceCube's.
+A cylinder with a vertical axis is sufficient for the geometry of IceCube's.
 If an isotropic flux of particles were incident on a cylinder then the rate that they would intersect the surface of a cylinder is proportional to the cross section of that cylinder perpendicular to the direction of motion.